pantheon-systems/WordPress/wp-content/plugins/tracking-code-manager/readme.txt

 6. Tracking code manager is also as a metabox in your posts/pages (you can remove by settings)

 == Changelog ==

+= 1.11.9 =
+*Release Date - 2019-03-16*

+* Tested with WP 5.1.1.
+Plugin updated and supported.

+= 1.11.8 =
+*Release Date - 2019-01-24*

+* Tested with WordPress 5.0.3
+* Tested with WooCommerce 3.5.4
+* [Fixed] Deprecated functions on WooCommerce final thank you page

 = 1.11.7 =
 *Release Date - 2018-05-01*